metaodi/openerz/csv/README.md

 Wangen-Brüttisellen doesnt expose any machine readable format therefor the CSV are created manually.
 The information is taken from the [municipality website](https://www.wangen-bruettisellen.ch/de/verwaltung/abfall)

+## Dübendorf

+Dübendorf publishes it's calendar as [iCal/ICS file on their website](https://www.duebendorf.ch/dienstleistungen/90368) (one for each area).
+The stations are [published](https://www.duebendorf.ch/abfallorte) as well.

 # Format

 ## Calendar